esp32-open-mac/faraday_cage/README.md

 - tapered caps with hole for fiber optic cable to copper `copper_pipe_cap.scad`
 - drill tools to easily mark hole locations for drilling `drill_tools.scad`

-All files I made myself, are licensed under public domain.
-You can do whatever you want with them.
+All files I made myself, are dual-licensed under the Unlicense and 0BSD; it's public domain, you can do whatever you want with them.
+See LICENSE for more details.

 If you have any questions, don't hesitate to open a GitHub issue.